 PLEASE NOTE: All hunters should support a rule that provides more hunting opportunities, especially with dogs.
 Tom has been working on this since 2004.
-Your comments are crucial to getting it passed this time.
+Your comments are crucial to getting it passed!

-You can train your dog on any game in West Virginia 365
+- You can train your dog on any game in West Virginia 365 days a year

-that have been in place for centuries.
-Technically, your
+those old rules that have been in place for centuries.
+Technically,

-dog can only chase turkeys during the 3 week fall season.
+your dog can only chase turkeys during the 3 week fall season.
+That

 Wisconsin - Update May 27, 2009.
 In Baraboo, Wisconsin today, the DNR advanced the rule to allow turkey hunting with your dog in the fall STATEWIDE, and the Natural Resource Board approved it unanimously.
 It’s a GREAT DAY for all hunters, and especially turkey hunters in Wisconsin!
 Statewide, dogs are allowed beginning in the fall of 2010, PLUS the fall season has been extended for 2009 and 2010 the whole month of December.